openstack/python-novaclient/doc/source/contributor/microversions.rst

-   Add the microversion in the ``exclusions`` in the ``test_versions`` method of the ``novaclient.tests.unit.v2.test_shell.ShellTest`` class if there are no versioned wrapped shell method changes for the microversion.
+   Add the microversion in the ``exclusions`` in the ``test_versions`` method of the ``novaclient.tests.unit.v2.test_shell.ShellTest`` class if there are no versioned wrapped method changes for the microversion.
+   The versioned wrapped methods have ``@api_versions.wraps`` decorators.

    For example (microversion 2.72 example)::